5 Key Strategies for Implementing Frictionless Checkout Technology in Stadiums

 2. Begin with a Limited Rollout and Expand Gradually

 Starting with a smaller deployment allows you to test the technology, collect valuable data, and refine processes before expanding.
-Allegiant Stadium initially implemented four Zippin stores and, after observing significant improvements in revenue and spending per capita, expanded to ten locations.
+Allegiant Stadium initially implemented four Zippin storesand, after observing significant improvements in revenue and spending per capita, expanded to ten locations.
 Similarly, Climate Pledge Arena has integrated frictionless checkout technology into four concession stands, enhancing the overall fan experience.

 Strategy: Deploy frictionless checkout systems at a few key locations within the stadium.
 Closely monitor the results and use these insights to guide further expansion.